greggwon/libpowerusb/README.md

 PowerUSB API :

-	Upon successfull complilation of the source code libpowerusb.so file is generated.
+	Use the provided Makefile to build libpowerusb.so.
+This can then be copied into an appropriate directory for use by applications.

-	To use this library, you can use 'sudo make install' to install it into your system under the /usr/local/ directory tree.
-The paths are in the Makefile and can be altered for installation into other locations.
+	Use 'sudo make install' to install it under the /usr/local/ directory tree on your system.
+The installation paths are in the Makefile and can be altered for installation into other locations.